 The Royal Town Planning Institute is the UK's leading planning body for spatial, sustainable and inclusive planning and is the largest planning institute in Europe with over 23,000 members.
-In 2014 we will celebrate our Centenary.
+In 2014 we are celebrating our Centenary.

 Supporting our members throughout their professional careers is at the heart of everything we do.